jeselsohn470/EJeselsohn/ScalableAndFaultTolerantDistrubtedSystem/README.md

-Built a scalable and fault tolerant Distributed System in Java.
+Built a scalable and fault tolerant Distributed System in Java which provides serverless execution of Java code.

 Built a cluster of nodes which use the Master-Worker architecture.
 The server that wins the ZooKeeper Leader election functions as the master, and the other servers function as workers.
 The leader/master is the only server that:
 - accepts requests from clients
 - sends replies to clients